 - Inability to walk, loss of coordination

 Obtain immediate help if these symptoms are present.

 Comprehensive Fentanyl Patch Addiction Treatment

 Convincing someone to get treatment for a fentanyl addiction isn’t always easy.
 In fact, many people are fearful of the detoxification process more than anything else.
 It is important to help the individual overcome this fear and to keep the bigger picture in mind…survival.

 When the individual approaches the rehab they will first be involved in an assessment and intake process.
 After the clinician has considered all the information, including the length of history of opioid abuse, the daily dosing, the general health of the individual, and whether there is a coexisting mental health disorder present, they will design an individualized treatment plan.
 This tailored approach is important, as each person will have unique recovery needs.

-The medically monitored detox and withdrawal phase of recovery will last about a week.
+The ly monitored detox and withdrawal phase of recovery will last about a week.
 During the detox, the team of trained detox professionals will consistently monitor vital signs and withdrawals.
 As the withdrawal symptoms emerge and intensify, the detox team will provide medications and emotional support to help guide the individual safely to the other side.

 After detox, the time for treating the addiction has come.
 Fentanyl patch addiction treatment involves multiple treatment elements, including:

 - Group therapy

 Capo By the Sea Offers Fentanyl Patch Addiction Treatment